-Black Island Farms boasts Utah's larges corn maze, over 26 acres.
+Black Island Farms boasts Utah's largest corn maze, around 16 acres with three phases.
 They also have multiple mazes with varying difficulty and lengths so there's fun for all.
 Because we haven't been to this location before and they don't post an aerial view of their corn maze online, I can't tell you what it's like.
 I have heard from a few other people who have been so far this year that it is a lot of fun though.
 If we get a chance to go this year, I'll update this post with those details.

 Cost: FREE hay maze (other activities may cost extra)

 Pack Farms doesn't have a corn maze, but they have a fun little hay maze that I thought you might like to know about.
-I took my toddler on a mommy and me date a couple seasons ago and we had a lot of fun wandering through the hay.
-It was the perfect height for kids, tall enough that the kids aren't able to see over the top, making it fun and challenging for them but not too tall so the adults accompanying them can see the way out in case anyone gets lost.
+I took my toddler on a mommy and me date a couple seasons ago, we took both of our kids last year and we had a lot of fun wandering through the hay.
+It is the perfect height for kids, tall enough that the kids aren't able to see over the top, making it fun and challenging for them but not too tall so the adults accompanying them can see the way out in case anyone gets lost.

 Serious question... does anyone know what the protocol is for making sure nobody is still lost in the corn maze when the farms close every night?